Gurpreet-Saini/Hello-World/README.md

 Go is a programming language created in 2009 by Google employees Robert Griesemer, Rob Pike, and Ken Thompson.
 Go is a statically typed, compiled language in the tradition of C, with memory safety, garbage collection, structural typing, and CSP-style concurrency.

 - [x] **Groovy**
+Groovy can be used as a scripting language for the Java platform.
+It is almost like a super version of Java which offers Java's enterprise capabilities.
+It also offers many productivity features like DSL support, closures, and dynamic typing.

 - [x] **Haskell**